The Present Perfect Simple Tense – Everything you need to know

 Answer: Yeah I’ve been there a few times [present perfect - setting the scene]

 Details: I remember the first time I went there.
 It was way back in 1992.
 The last time I visited was in 2018.
 I stayed in a magnificent apartment overlooking the Danube River …

 2. The 1-2-2-2-2 rule

 As an extension to point 1, you could apply the 1-2-2-2-2 rule to help you mix the present perfect and past simple successfully.
 Essentially, the number 1 is for the present perfect - introducing your experience.
 Then, the number 2’s are for all the details in the past simple.
-It’s a useful formula to have running around your mind when you’re talking about travel and life experiences:
+It’s a useful formula to have running around your mind when you’re talking about life experiences, particularly those related to travel: